-NOTE: The sl-drx-HARQ-RTT-Timer is derived from the retransmission resource timing (i.e., immediately next retransmission resource indicated in an SCI) when SCI indicates a next retransmission resource.
-The UE uses the sl-drx-HARQ-RTT-Timer is configured as specified in TS 38.331 [5] when an SCI does not indicate a next retransmission resource.
+NOTE: The timer length of sl-drx-HARQ-RTT-Timer is derived from the retransmission resource timing (i.e., immediately next retransmission resource indicated in an SCI) when SCI indicates a next retransmission resource.
+The UE uses the sl-drx-HARQ-RTT-Timer configured as specified in TS 38.331 [5] when an SCI does not indicate a next retransmission resource.